 I even made a cameo in the X-Men anime.
 Unfortunately, they never gave me a speaking role.

 And since I knew those guys from Activision were gonna screw up the official presentation of my game, I went there personally to make sure they didn't change the name to "Call Of Duty 10" in order to sell more copies.

-And one day while I was in Sydney, taking the train at Blacktown, some people tried to get me arrested!!!
-Turns out that the police, equiped with full body armor gear, was waiting for me at one station.
-I just wanted to get some money for some children but nooooo, arrest the weird guy dressed in red, armed with katanas and pistols and taking the train like a total normal guy.
-And what's worse, they had the nerve of confusing me with Spider-Man!!!
+And one day while I was in Sydney, taking the train at Blacktown, some people tried to get me arrested!
+Turns out that the police were waiting for me at one station.
+I just wanted to get some money for some children, but nooooo, arrest the weird guy dressed in red, armed with katanas and pistols and taking the train like a total normal guy.
+And what's worse, they had the nerve of confusing me with Spider-Man!
 I'm never going back to Sydney again.

 I'm also a recurring character in Maximilian's hit series Assist Me, where I get hired to assassinate Max and later Dr. Doom!
 I end up blowing myself up like that one time at EVO 2011, but after growing my limbs back, I team up with Taskmaster and M.O.D.O.K. in a badass three-on-three brawl against Wesker, Doom, and Strider!
 Right now, I'm stuck trying to get that damn dog off me-OHGODTHEPAIN!

 After being left out of season one, I had to march into that cheap bastard Max's house out in Santa Monica and demand he do a character tutorial of me for Marvel vs. Capcom 3.
 Check it out.

 LEGO has now chosen to immortalize my wonderful likeness in plastic.
 Buy me up, people!